Table of Contents

 - Making withdrawals at ATMs.

-Ensure that you’ll be able to use the card in ways that are convenient for you.
+Ensure that you’ll be able to use the card in ways that work for you.

-How does the issuer compare to the competition regarding its fee schedule?
+Read the fine print to find out about every fee associated with the card.
+How does the issuer’s fee schedule compare to competitors’?
 Look at all of the fees the issuer charges, as well as the cost of each fee.
 Common fees include:

 - Monthly service fee.